 Dr. Yelu Zhang is a psychiatrist and medical educator at Beth Israel Deaconess Medical Center (BIDMC) and an Instructor in Psychiatry at Harvard Medical School.
 She completed medical school at Boston University and her general psychiatry residency at BIDMC.
 Her work bridges neuroscience and clinical psychiatry, with a focus on integrating brain-based understanding into mental health care and education.
 She is passionate about training the next generation of psychiatrists to think critically about the mind, brain, behavior, and evidence-based care.

-Daphne Ying earned her B.S. in Psychobiology from the University of California, Los Angeles and her Masters of Science in Medical Science from Boston University.
+Daphne Ying earned her B.S. in Psychobiology from the University of California, Los Angeles and her Master's of Science in Medical Science from Boston University.
 She is interested in medication adherence, trauma, and insight in early course psychosis.
-She enjoys running, bird watching, and art history while she is not working
+She enjoys running, bird watching, and art history while she is not working.
+She is currently completing medical school in Connecticut.

 Collaborators and Mentors